zhqu1148980644/leetcode/leetcode/leetcode_150.md

 ---
-title: Evaluate Reverse Polish Notation
+title: 150.
+Evaluate Reverse Polish Notation
 date: 2021-01-04
 ---

+# 150. Evaluate Reverse Polish Notation

-##### Evaluate the value of an arithmetic expression in Reverse Polish Notation.
+Evaluate the value of an arithmetic expression in Reverse Polish Notation.

 Valid operators are +, -, *, /.
 Each operand may be an integer or another expression.